alexenriquent/swarm-intelligence/README.md

 ## Swarm Intelligence: The Predator versus Prey Simulation

 The simulator comprises of the following components:
-* Fifteen fish: represented by small spheroids.
+* Fifteen fishes: represented by small spheroids.
     * These are physical objects.
     * Have a buoyancy (they can sit suspended in space)
     * Each fish will have a maximum swim radius of 20 meters.